Become a Member

 19197 Golden Valley Road, No. 903 Santa Clarita, California 91387

-A Public Bank is a chartered depository bank in which public funds are deposited.
-A Public Bank is owned by a government unit — a state, county, city, or tribe — and mandated to serve a public mission that reflects the values and needs of the public that it represents.
-In existing and proposed US Public Bank models, skilled bankers, not the government, make bank decisions and provide accountability and transparency to the public for how public funds are used.
+A Public Bank is a chartered bank in which public funds are deposited.
+It is owned by a government unit — a state, county, city, or tribe — and mandated to serve a public mission that reflects the values and needs of the public that it represents.
+In existing and proposed US Public Bank models, skilled bankers, not the government, make bank decisions and provide accountability and transparency for how public funds are used.

 Help promote Public Banking and banking in the public interest.